weijie-tan3/mcp-trino/README.md

 }
 ```

-Replace the path and environment variables with your specific Trino configuration.
+Replace the environment variables with your specific Trino configuration.

 ### Claude Desktop